 Silhouette Romantic Suspense (SRS)

 Fiji is gorgeous.

 Everything about the Indigo Inn is perfect, absolutely perfect.

-Sean Guthrie desperately needs to get a five-star rating for his new business venture, an idyllic bed and breakfast on the South Seas island paradise of Fiji.
-His fate is in the hands of a beautiful, starry-eyed guidebook evaluator for whom he feels a powerful and inopportune attraction.
-Can you say blackmail?
-Unfortunately, from the moment Zoë Conrad steps off the plane, one thing after another goes terribly wrong.
-The mysterious disappearance of a yacht, vocal feuding native families, Sean’s untimely arrest… Oh, yeah.
+Sean Guthrie desperately needs to get an excellent review for his new business venture, an idyllic bed and breakfast on the South Seas island of Fiji.
+His fate is in the hands of a beautiful, starry-eyed guidebook writer for whom he feels a powerful but inopportune attraction.
+Can you say blackmail? nfortunately, from the moment Zoë Conrad steps off the plane, one thing after another goes terribly wrong.
+The mysterious disappearance of a yacht, vocal feuding native families, Sean’s untimely arrest.
+Oh, yeah.
 And there’s a serial killer on the loose.
 How can she in good conscience give this disaster area a five-star rating?

 Fiji was totally gorgeous.

 Zoë Conrad gazed up at her assignment: a charming, whitewashed Queen Anne style bed and breakfast, perched on a vividly green jungle-covered slope above a sparkling blue and white crystalline beach.
 Romantic and isolated, the Secret Traveler info sheet had said of the Indigo Inn, which was located on one of the northeastern islands of Fiji.
 Zoë would add quaint and appealing to that description.
 Colorful birds flitted through the trees calling their exotic songs; sweet, fragrant flowers scented the air and a pretty sailboat bobbed cheerfully next to the dock where Zoë stood by her luggage taking it all in.

 My God, she thought with an appreciative sigh, everything was perfect.
 Absolute five-star perfection.